Written by Guest Blogger, Neena Sharma

 Neena Sharma has worked as an IoT Embedded Hardware Development Engineer in the Building & IT group at Schneider Electric since July 2016.
-Her prior experience was working in the Telecom field for six years.
+Her prior experience includes working in the Telecom field for over six years.
 Apart from Engineering she has a keen interest in public speaking and writing.

 Follow Schneider Electric Careers on Social Media